This virus seems like it's no longer a problem. It's still a threat

 Mpox researchers and doctors say the lackluster global response portends poorly for mpox's future potential as well as other disease threats.

-Titanji of Emory University worries the lack of response may undercut the value of the WHO alert system.
-Same with Africa CDC's emergency declaration which marked the first time the body ever issued a Public Health Emergency of Continental Security.
-"If we have had the highest level of alert for 12 months on a particular emergency, and that hasn't really put a dent in the containment, how impactful is this lever?" she asks.
+Titanji of Emory University worries that the lack of response may undercut the value of the WHO alert system.
+Same with Africa CDC's emergency declaration, which marked the first time the body ever issued a Public Health Emergency of Continental Security.
+"If we have had the highest level of alert for 12 months on a particular emergency and that hasn't really put a dent in the containment, how impactful is this lever?" she asks.

 Dr. Jean Kaseya, director-general of Africa CDC, disagrees with the suggestion that not much has happened to contain mpox.
 "Africa didn't have this capacity.
 It's now that we are building capacity," he says.

-He pointed out that a year ago no African country had granted regulatory approval for the mpox vaccine the U.S. was hoping to send.
+He pointed out that a year ago, no African country had granted regulatory approval for the mpox vaccine that the U.S. was hoping to send.
 Now, 17 countries have approved it.
 Similarly, he says, the laboratory network used to test suspected mpox cases has grown significantly in the hot spots.
-For example, Burundi had 2 labs capable of testing mpox a year ago and now has 56.
+For example, Burundi had two labs capable of testing mpox a year ago and now has 56.

 Titanji agrees there is more work to do.
 She warns that the world is watching in real time as the virus becomes entrenched in the human population.
 "The virus will evolve the more opportunities that it is given," she says.